Primary School Experience

-The provision for enrichment will enable the ATs to observe and support learning in contrasting settings; for example, nurseries and childminding centres, outdoor learning centres, special schools and secondary schools.
-This additional experience will complement their principal practice and enhance their understanding of out-of-school learning opportunities, additional learning needs and pre-school and post-primary development.
+The provision for enrichment will enable the ATs to observe and support learning in contrasting settings; for example, secondary schools, outdoor learning centres and special schools.
+This additional experience will complement their principal practice and enhance their understanding of out-of-school learning opportunities, additional learning needs, and pre-school development.

 The content and delivery of the module will encourage ATs to offer advanced critical review of the importance of being consumers and producers of research; and to analyse, synthesise and critically reflect on the spectrum of research that informs teaching practice.
 ATs will also be encouraged to offer advanced critical evaluation of practice-based or close-to-practice research.